 The dangers of sun exposure and skin cancer have us all aware of the importance of regularly wearing sunscreen.
 However, no one told us that while we practice good skin health, we are also blocking our prime source of vitamin D. If you mix in low absorption from diet sources with seasonal or geographical limitations to sunlight.
 You may be headed for vitamin D deficiency.

 Vitamin D2 or D3?

 Vitamin D as a supplement is available in two formulas.
 Ergocalciferol (Vitamin D2) comes from ultraviolet irradiation of the ergosterol in yeast.
-Vitamin D2 is the most common form offered by retail sources.
+Vitamin D2 is the most common over-the-counter form offered by retail sources.

 Ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3) are not bioequivalently interchangeable.
 Research now proves ergocalciferol potency is less than 30% of cholecalciferol and peaks at day three.
 Vitamin D3 levels will continue to increase past day three and peak at day fourteen.
 Potency is an important consideration when your goal is to stem the cognitive decline.

 Gary has been taking a daily dose of 2,000 units of Vitamin D3 since early November 2018.
 His vitamin D level was rechecked 90 days into the prescription, and he found that it was still at the low end of normal but improving.
 So his primary care physician increased his dose to 4,000 units daily and suggested taking it with a meal or whole milk.
 Gary had been taking it in the evening, but since vitamin D is fat-soluble, changing his schedule to mealtime should help his body absorb it.